A-tiwarii/Dog-Gallery/app/README.md

 # Dog Gallery

-Simmple React website which consuming data from ( https://dog.ceo/dog-api/documentation/) and providing Gallery view.
+Simple React website which consumes data from ( https://dog.ceo/dog-api/documentation/) and provides Gallery view.

-- Note: This project is for ICICI Innovation Labs Reqruitment Process
+- Note: This project is for ICICI Innovation Labs Recruitment Process

 ## Author